Welcome to today's edition of the Rush 24-7 podcast.

 NSA computers, Croft said, capture virtually every electronic conversation around the world.

-Echelon expert Mike Frost, who spent 20 years as a spy for the Canadian equivalent of the NSA, told 60 Minutes that the agency was monitoring everything, from data transfers to cell phones to portable phones to baby monitors to ATMs.
+Echelon expert Mike Frost, who spent 20 years as a spy for the Canadian equivalent of the NSA, told 60 Minutes that the agency was monitoring everything from data transfers to cell phones to portable phones to baby monitors to ATMs.

 He detailed activities at one unidentified NSA installation, telling 60 Minutes that agency operators, quote, can listen in to just about anything, unquote, while echelon computers screen phone calls for keywords that might indicate a terrorist threat.

-The 60 Minutes report also spotlighted echelon critic, then Representative Bob Barr, who complained the project, as it was, was being implemented under Clinton, engages in the interception of literally millions of communications involving U.S. citizens.
+The 60 Minutes report also spotlighted Echelon critic, then Representative Bob Barr, who complained the project, as it was, was being implemented under Clinton, engages in the interception of literally millions of communications involving U.S. citizens.

 One echelon operator working in Britain told 60 Minutes that the NSA had even monitored and tape recorded the conversations of the late Senator Strom Thurmond.

-Still, the New York Times repeatedly insisted on Friday that NSA surveillance under Bush had been unprecedented.
+Still, the New York Times repeatedly insisted on Friday that NSA surveillance under Bush had been unprecedented, at one point citing anonymously an alleged former national security official who claimed, this is really a sea change.

 It's almost a mainstay of this country that the NSA only does foreign searches.

-It was bogus by motivation, it was bogus in content.
+It was bogus in content.

-There's an ongoing effort to Sabotage this nation's ability to defeat this enemy.
+There's an ongoing effort to sabotage this nation's ability to defeat this enemy.

 The New York Times is getting leaks from disgruntled libs somewhere in this country.